Factors Affecting Soil Formation

 Soils form from the interplay of five main factors namely Parent Material, Time, Climate, Relief, and Organisms.

 It refers to the mineral material or organic material from which the soil is formed.
-The soils will carry the characteristics of its parent material such as color, texture, structure, mineral composition, and so on.
+The soil will carry the characteristics of its parent material such as color, texture, structure, mineral composition, and so on.
 For example, if soils are formed from an area with large rocks (parent rocks) of red sandstone, the soils will also be red and have the same feel as its parent material.

 Soils can take many years to form.
-Younger soils have some characteristics from their parent material, but as they age, the addition of organic matter, exposure to moisture, and other environmental factors may change its features.
+Younger soils have some characteristics from their parent material, but as they age, the addition of organic matter, exposure to moisture, and other environmental factors may change their features.
 With time, they settle and are buried deeper below the surface, taking time to transform.
 Eventually, they may change from one soil type to another.

 This is probably the most important factor that can shape the formation of soils.
 Two important climatic components, temperature, and precipitation are key.
 They determine how quickly weathering will be and what kind of organic materials may be available on and inside of the soils.
 Moisture determines the chemical and biological reactions that will occur as the soils are formed.
 A warmer climate with more rainfall means more vegetative cover and more animal action.
 It also means more runoff, more percolation, and more water erosion.
-They all help to determine the kind of soils in an area.
+They all help to determine the kind of soil in an area.

 This refers to the landscape position and the slopes it has.
 Steep, long slopes mean water will run down faster and potentially erode the surfaces of slopes.
 The effect will be poor soils on the slopes and richer deposits at the foot of the slopes.
 Also, slopes may be exposed to more direct sunlight, which may dry out soil moisture and render it less fertile.